 CASA fellows have library privileges, both to use the library and to check out books.
 For more information, see the AUC Library.
 There are several computer labs on campus and CASA fellows have access to all services, including Internet and printing.
 Please note that while AUC has moved to the new campus in New Cairo, CASA remains on the Tahrir campus.

-You can find more information about AUC online.
+You can find more information here about American University in Cairo (AUC).